How to Write a Business Plan step-by-step (template)

 Illustration of a balance sheet.
 Total assets equal liabilities plus equities.
 The equities are calculated by subtracting the liabilities from the total assets.

 The balance sheet displays your total assets.
 These need to equal your liabilities plus equities.
 Liabilities are what you legally owe to someone.
 Equity is something you partially owe to someone.
-Imagine, someone drives a vintage 90s Audi cabriolet worth 38.000 USD but paid for it with a loan of 20.000.
+Imagine, someone drives a vintage 90s Audi cabriolet worth 38.000 USD but paid for it with a quick loan of 20.000.
 Here, the difference is 18.000 USD in equity (or less painful thoughts).
 A detailed way to calculate your balance sheet would be with Excel.
 For a quick insight, balance sheet calculators are useful.

 Cash flow statement